dedis/cothority/README.md

 If you use the `-deploy deterlab` option, then you are prompted to enter the name of the DeterLab installation, your username, and the names of project and experiment.
 There are some flags which make your life as a cothority developer simpler when deploying to DeterLab:

 * `-nobuild`: don't build any of the helpers which is useful if you're working on the main code
-* `-build "helper1,helper2"`: only build the helpers, separated by a",", which speeds up recompiling
+* `-build "helper1,helper2"`: only build the helpers, separated by a ",", which speeds up recompiling

 ### SSH-keys
 For convenience, we recommend that you upload a public SSH-key to the DeterLab site.
 If your SSH-key is protected through a passphrase (which should be the case for security reasons!) we further recommend that you add your private key to your SSH-agent / keychain.
 Afterwards you only need to unlock your SSH-agent / keychain once (per session) and can access all your stored keys without typing the passphrase each time.